 Wild Incense is a 2021 addition to the Gold Collection and, boy, is it good!

-It opens with the warm spiciness of olibanum (also known as frankincense), with deliciously fruity support from Cognac oil, a date accord and rose.
+It’s one of the most exotic Roberto Cavalli fragrances as it opens with the warm spiciness of olibanum (also known as frankincense), with deliciously fruity support from Cognac oil, a date accord and rose.

 A black leather accord and guaiac wood take the scent into deeply sensual territory.